-Flu Vaccine Update: Flu Vax Clinics will be available ONLINE via the HOTDOC app or our website.
-Please note that a 2-week separation is required between any COVID-19 vaccine and Flu vaccine appointments.
-These vaccines can be received in any order but not given at the same time.
+Flu Vaccine Update: Flu Vax Clinics are available Weekdays ONLINE via the HOTDOC app or our website.
+A one week separation is required between any COVID-19 vaccine and Flu vaccine appointments.
+These vaccines can be received in any order, not together.

 Before you book online for your vaccine: